Favorite & Best Blogging Resources

 Google docs is a newer favorite tool of mine.
 I love it because I can just keep all of my posts in one place, and edit them before plugging them into my word press account.
 It helps me to get stay consistent with my writing and my things like my headers and so on so that each post flows, and is more consistent.
 It is basically like Microsoft word in the internet word, and I can access it form anywhere, and there is even an app on my phone to access my content there as well if I need to.

-One last tip, I know I said five, but I thought I throw this book out there, its a great book that will also get you started down the road to blogging once you have the initial set-up!.
+Another tip, I thought I throw this book out there, it’s a great book that will also get you started down the road to blogging once you have the initial set-up!

 Additional Blogging Resources